2017 Inauguration: CNN Denied Press Credentials For The ‘Deploraball’

 Zucker, who as an NBC exec hired Trump for The Apprentice in 2004, also claimed, “The perception of Donald Trump in capitals around the world is shaped, in many ways, by CNN.
 Continuing to have an adversarial relationship with that network is a mistake.”

-In an interesting segment yesterday, CNN focused on what would happen for government continuity in a doomsday scenario “if an incoming president and his immediate successors were wiped out on day one” that could possibly keep an Obama administration “designated survivor” in power, Gateway Pundit noted.
+In an interesting but disturbing segment yesterday, CNN focused on what would happen for government continuity in a doomsday scenario “if an incoming president and his immediate successors were wiped out on day one” that could possibly keep an Obama administration “designated survivor” in power, Gateway Pundit noted.

+“That same scenario has existed for every other president, without a special CNN segment.
+So it sounded more like wishful thinking than actual reporting,” the New York Post observed.

+CNN “quietly” hired the daughter of top Obama advisor Valerie Jarrett, a private-practice attorney with no journalism experience, as a reporter to cover the Trump Justice Department and the Supreme Court, the Post also reported today.

-CNN parent company Time Warner is currently in the process of a proposed merger with AT&T which requires the approval of the Trump administration and could may result in CNN being sold off.
+CNN parent company Time Warner is currently in the process of a proposed merger with AT&T which requires the approval of the Trump administration and could also result in CNN being sold off.

 As part of the 2017 inauguration coverage, Right Side Broadcasting will live stream the Deploraball tonight, and individual Periscope users are expected to stream it as well.